LatAmStartups/LatAmStartups.github.io/_posts/2016-01-12-canadian-tech-markets-toronto-vancouver-montreal.md

 ---

 <p>
 So youve decided to scale in Canada.
 But where?
 Toronto?
 Vancouver?
-Montreal? leaders from the startup ecosystem will be joined us in this session.
+Montreal?
+Leaders from each startup ecosystem will join us in this online webinar--free for the first ten people who register.
 </p>
 <!--more-->
 <p>